Welcome.

 • Please include a brief cover letter with your publication history and a short bio.

 • We aim to respond to all submissions within twelve weeks.
-Please do not e-mail before twelve weeks have passed.
+Please do not email before twelve weeks have passed.

 • For submissions that request an editorial letter, a significant portion of the editorial letter fees go to our feedback editor.